memoization/Roblox-Old-Client-Downloader/hosting/README.md

 4. Have the player use the `Execute Script` menu option and finally select `join.lua`.

 ## Notes
-Keep in mind that the join script and server script only work on older versions of studio.
+Keep in mind that the join and server scripts only work on older versions of studio < 2013.